 It is great to get great feedback like this and also to be able to help people around the world.
-Plus I love the fact she is doing the exercises where ever she is, even on her camping trip.
-Camping in Australia would be fun, I have yet to do that.
+Plus, I love that she is doing the exercises wherever she is, even on her camping trip.
+Camping in Australia would be fun.
+I have yet to do that.
 Soon enough.

-One other thing she said in her email was she was having difficulty with some of the stretches for the shoulder and was wondering what she could do.
-I will do another blog post on what you can do if the typical shoulder stretches cause you pain.
+One other thing she said in her email as she was having difficulty with some of the stretches for the shoulder and was wondering what she could do.
+I will do another blog post on what you can do if the typical shoulder stretches cause pain.

 Back to today’s post.